 - Shingles (herpes zoster).
 Early research shows that applying chlorophyll to the skin as a cream or solution reduces sores and improves recovery in people with shingles.

 - Lung cancer.
-Early research suggests that injecting chlorophyll intravenously (by IV) along with the drug talaporfin, followed by treatment with laser therapy, might reduce cancer lesions in people with early-stage lung cancer.
+Early research suggests that injecting chlorophyll into the vein (by IV) along with the drug talaporfin, followed by treatment with laser therapy, might reduce cancer lesions in people with early-stage lung cancer.
 However, this effect appears to only last for 2 weeks.

-- Swelling of the pancreas (pancreatitis).
-Early research shows that injecting chlorophyll intravenously (by IV) might reduce pain and other symptoms in people with chronic relapsing pancreatitis.
+- Swelling (inflammation) of the pancreas (pancreatitis).
+Early research shows that injecting chlorophyll into the vein (by IV) might reduce pain and other symptoms in people with chronic relapsing pancreatitis.

 - Skin cancer.
-Early research shows that injecting chlorophyll intravenously (by IV) or applying it to the skin along with laser or light therapy reduces the recurrence of cancer in people with a common type of skin cancer called basal cell carcinoma.
+Early research shows that injecting chlorophyll into the vein (by IV) or applying it to the skin along with laser or light therapy reduces the recurrence of cancer in people with a common type of skin cancer called basal cell carcinoma.

 - Bad breath.